Russian research vessel Yantar: Activities

 In Summer 2018, she was deployed to Mediterranean off the Syrian coast.

 In November 2019, Yantar visited Trinidad and Tobago.

-In February 2020, Yantar was found near Rio de Janeiro submarine cables by Brazilian Navy.
-The crew evaded questions about their intents and turned off the ship identification systems.
-In late March, Yantar was anchored off the Baie de la Seine, a few weeks before the Suffren first sea trial out of Cherbourg.
+In February 2020, Yantar was found near the Rio de Janeiro submarine cables by the Brazilian Navy.
+The crew evaded questions about their intentions and turned off the ship's identification systems.
+In late March, Yantar was anchored off the Baie de la Seine, a few weeks before the Suffren first sea trial from Cherbourg.

-In August 2021, Yantar was spotted off the coast of Ireland, running parallel to AEConnect-1 and the expected route of the Celtic Norse submarine communications cable.
+In August 2021, Yantar was spotted off the coast of Ireland, running parallel to AEConnect-1 and the expected route of the Celtic Norse submarine communications cable, as well as taking up a stationary position between them for most of the day.
+Yantar subsequently entered the English Channel in mid-September.